brson/brson.github.com/_posts/2021-03-09-further-adventures-with-substrate-and-ink.md

 is that canvas is using a several-months-old revision of substrate.
-Unfortunately, simply reading the canvas-ui code looking for examples is pretty tough since that code is extremely abstract, built on react components.
+Unfortunately, simply reading the canvas-ui code looking for examples is pretty tough since that code is pretty big and abstract, built on react components.
 The few times I looked through it trying to figure out how to use the polkadot.js APIs I just gave up, and continued guessing and searching through substrate GitHub